 Perhaps you’ll choose to forego traditional win and loss conditions entirely.
-Games no longer always focus on explicit win and loss conditions as a core component of the meta game, and for a growing number of contemporary titles, especially indie games, it’s more about the journey than the competitive experience (or the competitive element becomes optional).
+Games don’t always focus on explicit win and loss conditions as a core component of the meta game, and for a growing number of contemporary titles, especially indie games, it’s more about the journey than the competitive experience (or the competitive element becomes optional).
 Perhaps you can find a way to incorporate both a competitive aspect (for example, score the most points or complete each level in the shortest time) with meta game elements that focus more on enhancing play.

 A final note on systems and meta game: player education (frequently achieved by in-game tutorials) is an important component of these processes.
-Designers become intimately acquainted with how the mechanics they design function and how the controls work, and it’s easy (and common) to lose awareness of how the game will appear to someone who encounters it for the first time.
+Designers become intimately acquainted with how the mechanics they design function and how the controls work and it’s easy (and common) to lose awareness of how the game will appear to someone who encounters it for the first time.
 Early and frequent play tests help provide information about how much explanation players will require in order to understand what they need to do, but most games require some level of tutorial support to help teach the rules of the game world.
-Tutorial design techniques are outside the scope of this book.
-However, it’s most effective to teach players the logical rules and interactions of the game as they play through an introductory level or levels.
-It’s also more effective to show players what you want them to do rather than making them read long blocks of text.
-(Research shows that many players never access optional tutorials and will dismiss tutorials with excessive text without reading them; one or two very short sentences per tutorial event is a reasonable target.)
+Tutorial design techniques are outside the scope of this book, but it’s often most effective to teach players the logical rules and interactions of the game as they play through an introductory level or levels.
+It’s also more effective to show players what you want them to do rather than making them read long blocks of text (research shows that many players never access optional tutorials and will dismiss tutorials with excessive text without reading them; one or two very short sentences per tutorial event is a reasonable target.)
 If you were creating an in-level tutorial system for your prototype, how would you implement it?
 What do you think players would reasonably discover on their own versus what you might need to surface for them in a tutorial experience?
 If you haven’t played mobile games recently, it’s worth exploring a few titles and paying attention to how they integrate tutorial content with gameplay.

 User Interface (UI) Design